-Also located on the grounds of Leavesden Country Park is Woodlands YMCA and the Charters Health Club, consisting of a fully equipped work out facility with on site personal trainers, work out/dance studio, boxing gym, two floodlit 3G five-a-side football pitches and tennis courts.
+Also located on the grounds of Leavesden Country Park is Woodlands YMCA, the new Woodlands Cafe and the Charters Health Club, consisting of a fully equipped work out facility with on site personal trainers, work out/dance studio, boxing gym, two floodlit 3G five-a-side football pitches and tennis courts.
 The facility is also disability friendly and has a Hairdresser and nursery.

 What's on at Leavesden Country Park

 In addition, Three Rivers District Council organise various outdoor activities at parks and open spaces across Three Rivers.
 For activities at The Aquadrome, please visit the Community Groups and Volunteering page.